-The new Graham Chronofighter Trigger Tourbillograph doesn’t make an impression of a terribly elegant timekeeper, but it surely as easily recognizable as German luxury cars.
-Regardless of generation, you can always say which one is a Mercedes and which one is a Bimmer thanks to their signature corporate grilles that evolved through decades while maintaining their core DNA.
+The Graham Chronofighter Trigger Tourbillograph Havana (ref.
+2TTAR.C01A.C87B) doesn’t make an impression of a particularly elegant timekeeper, but it sure is as easily recognizable as a German luxury car.
+Regardless of the generation, you can always say which one is a Mercedes and which one is a Bimmer thanks to their signature corporate grilles that evolved through decades while maintaining their core DNA.
 The design element from Graham is, of course, not as old, but something tells me that this controversial (putting it mildly) trigger-shaped chronograph activator will haunt us for years to come.

-Called the Graham Chronofighter Trigger Tourbillograph, the model features their trademark trigger-style button on the left side of the case, as well as a transparent tourbillon escapement carriage and, of course, the chronograph itself: the now-omnipresent complication that was originally created by the brand’s founding father George Graham in the beginning of XVIII century.
-So, the name basically says it all.
+Called the Chronofighter Trigger Tourbillograph, the model features their trademark trigger-style button on the left side of the case, as well as a transparent tourbillon escapement carriage and, of course, the chronograph itself: the now-omnipresent complication that was created by the brand’s founding father George Graham at the beginning of XVIII century.
+So, the name says it all.

-I must admit from the very start that I don’t really like when fine wristwatches get their push-pieces stylized as gas pedals, safety control levers and, most of all, triggers.
+I must admit from the very start that I don’t like when fine wristwatches get their push-pieces stylized as gas pedals, safety control levers, and, most of all, triggers.

-Well, I equally hate the canteen-style military watches: the attempt at making a ‘recognizable’ design just looks to obvious, too straightforward.
-From timekeepers that usually cost such a heavy chunk of cash I expect something more subtle, something that requires a group of industrial designers to scratch their heads for months in order to create a masterpiece that will instantly become a living legends and spur a whole stream of ‘homages’ from those less talented.
+Well, I equally hate the canteen-style military watches: the attempt at making a ‘recognizable’ design just looks too obvious, too straightforward.
+From timekeepers that usually cost such a heavy chunk of cash, I expect something more subtle, something that requires a group of industrial designers to scratch their heads for months to create a masterpiece that will instantly become a living legend and spur a whole branch of ‘homages’ from those less talented.
 Well, not in this case.

 Yet, I understand that in today’s world, when even the expensive timepieces are sometimes produced in hundreds of thousands of units, the young brands are desperate to construct and learn their own design language, even if sometimes it sounds like a barbaric gibberish.

-Unfortunately, the new Graham Chronofighter Trigger Tourbillograph watch belongs to the latter group.
+Unfortunately, the new Graham Chronofighter Trigger Tourbillograph belongs to the latter group.

-Its trigger-shaped push-piece that controls the foudroyante (split-seconds) chronograph complication looks almost as appropriate in a luxury tourbillon watch as a king size waterbed in a church.
+Its trigger-shaped push-piece that controls the foudroyante (split-seconds) chronograph complication looks almost as appropriate in a luxury tourbillon as a king-size waterbed in a church.